 - Step 3: The Low-Pressure Check-in (Day 9 - 5 days later): A brief, disarming breakup message that removes all sales pressure, which frequently triggers fear of missing out (FOMO) and prompts a response.

-These exact copy templates formed the bedrock of our MRR growth campaign.
-You can copy, adapt, and deploy them for your own B2B audience today:
+These are the copy templates we used.
+You can copy, adapt, and deploy them for your own B2B audience:

 "Hi [First_Name], saw we are both members of the Pavilion revenue group.
 Really enjoyed your recent post on sales onboarding duplicate friction.
 Thought it made sense to connect peer-to-peer!"